 What is MUTYH (MYH)-associated polyposis?

 MUTYH (MYH)-associated polyposis (MAP) is a hereditary condition.
 People with MAP tend to develop multiple adenomatous colon polyps during their lifetime and will have an increased risk of colorectal cancer if they are not monitored closely with regular colonoscopies.
 An adenomatous polyp is an area where the normal cells that line the inside of the colon begin to form a mass.
 At first, a polyp is benign, meaning it is noncancerous and will not spread.
 However, some polyps can eventually turn malignant, meaning cancerous, and cancers can spread to other parts of the body.
 It is likely that people with MAP will develop many polyps, and therefore their risk for colorectal cancer may be increased if these polyps are not removed.

-In some people, MAP is associated with developing 100s of polyps, and it appears to be similar to other hereditary conditions of familial adenomatous polyposis (FAP) and attenuated familial adenomatous polyposis (AFAP).
+In some people, MAP is associated with developing hundreds of polyps, and it appears to be similar to the other hereditary conditions of familial adenomatous polyposis (FAP) and attenuated familial adenomatous polyposis (AFAP).
 In other cases, people with MAP can be diagnosed with fewer polyps (less than 20) and/or colorectal cancer at a young age.

 Some people with MAP have an increased risk of developing polyps in the upper gastrointestinal tract, such as the stomach and small intestine.
 The risk of thyroid cancer may also be increased in individuals with MAP.

 What causes MAP?

 MAP is a genetic condition.
 This means that the risk of colon polyps and colorectal cancer can be passed from generation to generation in a family.
 Genetic alterations which disrupt the function of the MUTYH gene are known to cause MAP.
 This type of change to a gene can also be called a genetic mutation, gene alteration, pathogenic or likely pathogenic germline variant, or a disruptive gene change.
 (Note that MUTYH is also known as the MYH gene).

 How is MAP inherited?